Language: EN

 Comparison ESP8266 vs ESP32, Espressif SoC

-The time has come to take a deep look at the differences between the two reference machines in IoT at the moment, in this ESP8266 vs ESP32 comparison.
+It’s time to take a deep dive into the differences between the two leading IoT machines of the moment, in this comparison of ESP8266 vs ESP32.

-It is time to put these two SoCs face to face, in this ESP8266 vs ESP32 comparison where we will see in a table the differences and similarities of these two SoCs point by point.
+Now it’s time to put the two SoCs face to face in this ESP8266 vs ESP32 comparison where we will see in a table the differences and similarities of these two SoCs point by point.

-Logically, the ESP32 is going to win by a landslide in almost every point since it is the successor of the ESP8266.
+Logically, the ESP32 is going to win by a landslide in almost every aspect since it is the successor to the ESP8266.
 However, we will also see in the comparison that the ESP8266 is a very interesting machine, especially when we consider its lower price.

-Without further ado, here is the comparison table.
+Without further ado, here we have the comparative table.

 ProcessorTensilica LX106Tensilica Xtensa X36